What is burnout?

-According to Accelerate, a book about high performing technology teams, the six main organizational risk factors for developer burnout are work overload, lack of control, insufficient rewards, breakdown of community, absence of fairness, and value conflicts.
+According to Accelerate, a research-backed guide to building high performing technology teams, the six main organizational risk factors for developer burnout are work overload, lack of control, insufficient rewards, breakdown of community, absence of fairness, and value conflicts.

 Work overload arises from unrealistic expectations about the quantity or quality of work developers need to satisfy.
-Unrealistic deadlines, poor project timeline estimations, and insufficient planning push developers to work beyond what is physically and mentally sustainable.
+Impossible deadlines, poor project timeline estimates, and insufficient planning push developers to work beyond what is physically and mentally sustainable.
 Developers who work long hours, nights, and weekends are more likely to burn out than those with better work-life balance.

 Workload, however, is not the only risk factor for burnout.
-Contrary to popular belief, teams with a balanced workload can still experience serious developer burnout.
-It’s entirely possible for developers to burn out working 100 hours per week, just as it is possible for developers working 20 hours per week.
+Contrary to popular belief, teams with balanced workloads can still experience serious developer burnout.
+Developers can burn out working 100 hours per week, but they can also burn out working just 20 or 30 hours per week.

-In situations with manageable workloads but poor workplace culture, other organizational risk factors can lead to chronic stress and create an unpleasant work environment.
+In situations with manageable workloads but poor workplace culture, other organizational risk factors can lead to chronic stress and create unpleasant work environments.
 These risk factors disrupt an individual or team’s development flow, making work consistently and unnecessarily difficult or challenging.

-For example, developers can be forced to use tools they find ineffective.
-They can be at the mercy of slow workflows, from change approval boards to code reviews to data requests.
+For example, developers are sometimes forced to use tools they find ineffective.
+Developers can be at the mercy of slow workflows across the stack, from change approval boards to code reviews to data requests.
 In some organizations, development and operations may be making decisions about team practices without input from each other, creating organizational tension.

 A breakdown of community also leads to an unsupportive, hypercompetitive, and stressful workplace.
 Moreover, harassment and bullying leave developers feeling isolated and fearful.
 Without community support or unbiased feedback, developers must grapple with additional stressors that detract from their quality of life.

-Cultures that rely on blame, not organizational learning, perpetuate a lack of fairness and recognition.
-Rather than solving underlying DevOps weaknesses, organizations sometimes blame and shame developers for engineering challenges, such as buggy code, change failures, or missed deadlines.
+Cultures that rely on blame—not organizational learning—perpetuate a lack of fairness and recognition.
+Rather than solving underlying system weaknesses, organizations sometimes blame and shame developers for engineering challenges, such as buggy code, change failures, or missed deadlines.

-Lastly, value conflicts that result in a mismatch between organization, team, and individual values can create chronic stress.
-For example, a developer who values individual privacy working on ad tracking software can be worn down by a constant internal value tug-of-war between her personal values and her company’s mission.
+Lastly, value conflicts that result in a mismatch between organization, team, and individual values create chronic stress.
+For example, a developer who values individual privacy working on ad tracking software can be worn down by the constant internal tug-of-war between her personal values and her company’s mission.